DamoM73/turtle_vid_tute/lesson_1.md

 Welcome to our first lesson on Python Turtle.
 In this lesson you will be introduced to Thonny - the integrated development environment (IDE) we will use to write our code.
 We are going to have a look at a really basic python code and understand some of its syntax.

 > We will be using Thonny as our IDE.
 Thonny is a Python IDE for beginners.
-It comes packages with Python, which helps with the setup.
+It comes packaged with Python, which helps with the setup.
 You can download it from: **[thonny.org/](https://thonny.org/)**.

 It's important to understand that Thonny isn't the language we will be programming with, Python.
 Just like you use Microsoft Word to write English, we will be using Thonny to write Python.